Expert Review By: Lindsey Kennedy

 For example, if someone enters your passcode incorrectly three times, it will email you a photo of the attempted intruder.
 And, if you have to leave your phone unattended for a short time, you can turn on a feature that sets off a persistent alarm if anyone tries to move it without putting in the passcode first!

-That’s what features all the packages offer.
+Those are the features that all the packages offer.
 So why would you opt for the more expensive options?

 Well, for starters, antivirus for Mac is only available on the three higher tiers, as are features like parental control, data shield and file backup and recovery.